The First Official Female Private Eye

 Kate Warne Demanded to Be a Private Detective

 There is little biographical information about Kate Warne, although sources claim she was born in 1833 in New York, and her husband died soon after they were married.
 She had no children.
 Allan Pinkerton described her as a slender, brown-haired woman who, in 1856, responded to an ad for detectives at the Pinkerton National Detective Agency.
 Pinkerton presumed she was there to inquire about a clerical job.
 Later, he said that she demanded to be a private detective, and he eventually hired her for that role on August 23, 1856.

 By 1960, Pinkerton had hired several more women to be detectives, calling them his “Female Detective Bureau.”
 Warne became the supervisor of the Female Detective Bureau.

 She played a key role in numerous investigations.
 In 1858, she participated in the Adams Express Company embezzlement case in which an expressman, Mr. Maroney, was suspected of stealing $50,000 from the company.
-Warne, whose skillset included adapting accents and different disguises, befriended Maroney’s wife and through her, accrued evidence about his theft that eventually led to Mr. Maroney’s conviction (he was sentenced to 10 years in prison).
+Warne, who was skilled using accents and wearing different disguises, befriended Maroney’s wife and through her, accrued evidence about his theft that eventually led to Mr. Maroney’s conviction (he was sentenced to 10 years in prison).
 Thanks to Warne, $39,515 of the stolen money was returned to the Adams Express Company.

 Warne Helped Thwart an Assassination Attempt on Lincoln